gkampiotis/learning-to-code-documentation/README.md

 The third month I decided to start building browser applications.
 Hello HTML, CSS.
 Not much to say here, from the beginning I can see that “nobody likes you CSS” :D

 At first, I created a simple landing page about me.
-Then… a to-do list. (add picture of todo list) Then, I wanted to store data so I can use my to-do list in everyday life.
+Then… a to-do list.
+Then, I wanted to store data so I can use my to-do list in everyday life.
 I found about localServer.
 Cool, but what about saving data remotely so I can access them from different instances (laptop, mobile, etc).
 I know that databases get complicated really fast so I wanted a simpler solution.
 How about storing my data to Google Sheets, GitHub, Notion?
 I can see all the security issues and all that but keep in mind these are learning experiments.
 I went with Google Sheets since I want to get familiar with their API.
 Hello, NodeJS.

   <h2>Three months later</h2>